natecus/SprinklerFreedom/README.md

 ## Initial Setup of Blossom Controller

-# Initial Setup Guide: Unlocking and Connecting the Blossom 8

 The Blossom 8 sprinkler controller was originally tied to a discontinued cloud app.
 Instead of tossing it, we figured out how to get it online locally and control it ourselves.
 Here’s the step-by-step:

 ### 1. Power up the Blossom